How the Base Rate affects your savings can seem complex. We're here to help break down the facts.

-On 4 August 2016 the Bank of England announced a decrease in the Bank of England Base Rate from 0.50% to 0.25%.
+On 2 August 2018 the Bank of England announced an increase in the Bank of England Base Rate from 0.50% to 0.75%.

-The Bank of England Base Rate is one of a number of factors we take into account when reviewing interest rates.
-Any change in the Base Rate will form part of ongoing rate reviews across our savings product range.
+The Base Rate is one of a number of things we look at when reviewing the interest rates of our savings accounts.

 Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278.
 Authorisation can be checked on the Financial Services Register at www.fca.org.ukVisit the Financial Conduct Authority website.
 Lloyds Bank plc is a member of the Financial Services Compensation Scheme and the Financial Ombudsman Service.

 Lloyds Bank plc Registered Office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales No. 2065.

 Save the Change® is a registered trademark of Lloyds Bank plc.